BeardedPlatypus/Elmish.Sprightly/README.md

 any and all textures, sprites, and sprite animations.

 This is the second incarnation of this application.
 The first attempt written with Fabulous for Xamarin.Forms can be found [here](https://github.com/BeardedPlatypus/Sprightly).
-Unfortunately, I ran into some problems with the dynamic update behaviour, that made it impossible to build the application I envisioned.
-Because I still want to stick with a MVU-like architecture, and learn more about F\#, I chose [Elmish.WPF](https://github.com/elmish/Elmish.WPF) for this attempt.
+In order to explore some more UI frameworks with F\#, I decided to reimplement it in [Elmish.WPF](https://github.com/elmish/Elmish.WPF) as well.
+The non-View logic should be rather similar.

 This application is meant as a proof of concept / prototype and not a full-fledged production ready application.
 In order to allow me to maximise